Mayfly277/mayfly277.github.io/_posts/2022-07-07-GOADv2-pwning-part3.md

 - but the python ingestor is not as complete as the .net ingestor as we can see on the github project : _"Supports most, but not all BloodHound (SharpHound) features (see below for supported collection methods, mainly GPO based methods are missing)"_

-- So let's do that again from wnidows this time.
+- So let's do that again from Windows this time.

-### .net ingestor - from windows
+### .net ingestor - from Windows

 - The official bloudhound ingestor is sharphound : [https://github.com/BloodHoundAD/SharpHound](https://github.com/BloodHoundAD/SharpHound)